CornelI5/-_.../README.md

 Designed for a world where computer mathematics are fundamentally different.

-Dont forget to follow me on reddit and dev.to https://www.reddit.com/user/Chance-Number1962/ https://dev.to/corneli5
+Dont forget to follow me on reddit and dev.to: https://www.reddit.com/user/Chance-Number1962/ https://dev.to/corneli5